1. Configuration

 Content: including the proportion of different results such as connection, customer not answering-ringing, customer not answering-not ringing, other-call failure, etc.

-6. Call Label
+6. Call Tag

 -